MaheshBroDev/facebook-video-downloader-1/README.md

 ## Features

-- Extract extract the links for the video and the audio
+- Extract the links for the video and the audio
 - Download the video and the audio
 - Combine the video and the audio
 - Show the video inside the player where it can be saved